dharmatype/Sometype-Mono/README.md

-# Sometype Mono
-Sometype Mono / Monospaced font
+#Sometype Mono / Monospaced font

-Sometype Mono Font
 ======================

 Sometype Mono is a monospaced font for coding and tabular layout.